blueOkiris/ch552g-dev-board/README.md

 __Linux:__

-Assuming the game has been built, to upload:
+Assuming the program has been built, to upload:

 1. Hold down a button on the board you want to upload to
 2. Plug into USB and let go of the button